BNNorman/HITACHI_LG360_ROBOT_LIDAR/README.md

 HITACHI_LDS360_LIDAR.py defines the HITACHI_LDS360 class used to control the LIDAR.

-Because of the high baud rate the driver uses two threads.
-One called **dataGatherer** which is solely responsible for capturing the packets of data, maintaining sync with the data stream and storing the packets in a 60 element list.
-A second thread called **parser** scans the 60 captured packets and stores the distances in a 360 element list.
+Because of the high baud rate the driver uses a background thread which is solely responsible for capturing the raw packets of data.
+It synchronises to the first packet and reads all 60 in one go.

-If you try to capture all 60 packets at once, 2520 bytes, I found that the risk of losing sync with the data stream increased.
-Regaining sync on 42 byte reads is faster.

-Thread locking is used to prevent accessing the stored lists whilst they are being updated.
+Thread locking is used to control accessing the stored raw_data.

 ## API